-How to ride a good trot/halt transition
+How to ride a good trot-halt transition

-When teaching your horse to come directly from trot to halt, it’s helpful to allow a couple of steps of walk.
+Note: When first teaching your horse to come directly from trot to halt, it’s helpful to allow a couple of steps of walk.
 This helps to preserve the rhythm and balance, especially in young or inexperienced horses that are in the early stages of their education.

 Give your horse due warning that you are about to ask him to make a transition by giving a few light half-halts.

 A few steps prior to the transition, take up sitting trot making sure that your weight is distributed evenly over both seat bones.